Detection of Gamma-Rays from the Protostellar Jet in the HH 80-81 System: Abstract

 \section{Abstract}

-Considering that the existence of relativistic particles in the protostellar jet has been confirmed by the detection of linearly polarized radio emission from the HH 80-81 jet, we search for gamma-rays from the HH 80-81 system using ten-year {\it Fermi}-LAT observations.
-A significant point-like $\gamma$-ray excess is found in the direction of the HH 80-81 system with Test-Statistic (TS) value $>$100 , which is likely produced in the HH 80-81 jet.
+{Considering that the existence of relativistic particles in the protostellar jet has been confirmed by the detection of linearly polarized radio emission from the HH 80-81 jet, we search for gamma-rays from the HH 80-81 system using ten-year {\it Fermi}-LAT observations.
+A significant point-like $\gamma$-ray excess is found in the direction of the HH 80-81 system with Test-Statistic (TS) value $>$100, which is likely produced in the HH 80-81 jet.
 The $\gamma$-ray spectrum extends only to 1 GeV with a photon index of 3.5.
 No significant variability is found in the gamma-ray emission.
-In theory, the HH 80-81 jet can produce the observed $\gamma$-rays.
+It is discussed that the properties of HH 80-81 jet suffice for producing the observed $\gamma$-rays. \keywords{gamma rays: ISM --- ISM: jets and outflows --- radiation mechanisms: non-thermal -- stars: protostars} }